 Young Adult Beach Reads

-Is it cheating to add a middle grade reader into my young adult beach reads?
+Is it cheating to add a middle-grade reader into my young adult beach reads?
 Ally Condie’s Summerlost is one of those terrific summer books you can read along with your preteens.
 This coming-of-age story of the healing power of friendship follows Cedar, a 12-year-old girl whose father and younger brother both recently died in a tragic accident.
 When Cedar meets the unusual Leo, they strike up a friendship that will carry her through the summer.
 Throw in a fun mystery at the local theatre festival, and you have all the ingredients of fun summer reads.
-A sweet story perfect to add to your summer reading list.
+A sweet story perfect for your summer reading list.

 Have you ever made a snap decision that changed your life?
 In typical Young Adult fiction manner, Allyson, your average American teenager, meets a handsome Dutch boy Willem De Ruiter while visiting England.
 In the spur of the moment, she is whisked away to Paris to spend one perfect day with him.
 If that was the whole of the book, I wouldn’t be recommending this story on your summer reading list.
 However, Allyson’s journey after her perfect day is what made this one of my best summer reads.
 If you are a hopeless romantic and love young adult fiction, add this to your pile of books to read this summer.